top of page

 Download a printable PDF packing list here: Packing List.

-I do the women's civilian light division, so my packing list is based on that.
-I'm sure the personal items for heavy would be close to the same, with maybe a few minor adjustments.
-Depending on your size and appetite, you might need more or less of the nutrition/food items listed.
-I always take extra stuff to share on the trail with those who didn't pack enough.
-You'll know who they are cause they'll be dragging themselves along with a glazed look in their eyes or alongside the trail, trying to work out cramps from lack of electrolytes.
+I participate in the women's civilian light division, so my packing list is tailored to that.
+For those in the heavy division, the personal items would be quite similar, with perhaps a few minor adjustments.
+Depending on your size and appetite, you may need more or fewer nutrition and food items than what I’ve listed.
+I always pack extra supplies to share with others on the trail who may not have packed enough.
+You'll typically spot them struggling along with a glazed look in their eyes or resting by the trail as they try to relieve cramps caused by a lack of electrolytes.

 Okay, enough chit-chat.
 Let's get to my packing list.
 Click here [Bataan March Packing List] for a PDF printout below, minus the chit-chat.